Need Help? Give us a call.

-Owners who’ve successfully conquered the small business loan underwriting process will tell you that you can make some easy process adjustments in your day-to-day in advance of applying for a loan.
+Owners who’ve successfully conquered the business loan underwriting process will tell you that you can make some easy process adjustments in your day-to-day in advance of applying for a loan.
 Although these hacks certainly aren’t required components of your loan package, they certainly have an influence on how lenders will perceive your business’s financial stability and potential.

 Using a business checking account is a must.
 Maybe you’ve been able to operate just fine using your personal account for your business until now.
 But in order to convey that you’re serious about your business and its finances, you need to have a separate business bank account.
 (And nope, a personal account that you only use for business finances doesn’t count.)

 The frequency of deposits made to your bank account can be a negative to potential lenders.
 They like to see consistent, predictable deposit activity.